WDI-SEA/react-development-course-materials/01-React Key Concepts/06-lotr-code-along.md

 Now you should see the page without the error message, and it should have the JSX from the Movie component.

-The entire `App.js` should look like this.
+The entire `App.js` should look like this:

 **src/App.js**